Financial-Times/o-useragent/README.md

 This module provides a mechanism for marking SASS that exists to target issues in particular user agents and a javascript utility for working with vendor-prefixed properties.

 ## Browser support
 This module has been verified in Internet Explorer 7+, modern desktop browsers (Chrome, Safari, Firefox, ...) and mobile browsers (Android browser, iOS safari, Chrome mobile).

 ## Installation

-To include `o-useragent` in your module or product run
+To include `o-useragent` in your module follow the instructions in [the module's page in the Origmai registry](http://registry.origami.ft.com/components/o-useragent).

-	bower install o-useragent=https://github.com/Financial-Times/o-useragent.git --save

-To load the SASS, add the following to the top of your SASS stylesheet

-	@import "o-useragent/main";

-To load the JavaScript, require the module where required:

-	var ua = require('o-useragent');

 ## User agent names